Skip to content ↓

 Planning

-The senior leadership team has developed learning sequences for all subjects based on White Rose Maths, RWI, Kapow and others, which teachers follow.
+The senior leadership team has developed learning sequences for all subjects based on White Rose Maths, RWI, Kapow and other schemes of work, which teachers follow.
 Our teachers plan inspiring, motivational lessons that ensure children learn and know a new piece of knowledge and vocabulary every lesson.
 They ensure their lessons make learning memorable by creating links between texts and subjects.
 We recognise that planning is essential to the delivery of high quality teaching and effective learning.
 All of our teachers complete a weekly overview plan which clearly shows their lesson sequencing and planned content.
-These plans are completed a week in advance to give teachers enough time to personalise the learning and resources for all children in their class.
-We ask our teachers to ensure they are fully prepared for their lessons and are knowledgeable of the core learning within each lesson before they begin teaching that lesson.
+These plans are completed a week in advance to give teachers enough time to personalise learning and resources for all children in their class.
+We ask our teachers to ensure they are fully prepared for their lessons, planning their use of Teach like a Champion (TLaC) strategies, and are knowledgeable of the core learning within each lesson and know where the learning is heading (end of unit outcome) before they begin teaching a lesson.
 Our teachers are encouraged to plan open ended tasks and activities in all subjects that promote independent thinking and a deeper understanding.
-We want to see children's own work at all times.We ask our teachers to be flexible and adapt their planning as the need arises, in response to formative and summative assessments, ensuring the curriculum is accessible to all children.
+We want to see children's own work at all times.
+We ask our teachers to be flexible and adapt their planning as the need arises, in response to formative and summative assessments, ensuring the curriculum is accessible to all children.

 Curriculum